sk0427/myscripts/README.md

 !!
 Sort required !!
 To calculate (means|medians|sums|mins|max) of the second column grouped by the first column

-### gmediann
+### gmeann
 !!
 Sort required !!
-To calculate medians of the second column grouped by the first column
+To calculate means of the second column grouped by the first column